grommet/grommet/src/js/components/RangeSelector/README.md

 **global.colors.focus**

-The possible sizes for the margin, padding and gap Expects `string`.
+TThe color when there is a focus Expects `string`.

 Defaults to